LiamFenneman/Project3/README.md

 1. In the files that was added to your computer, delete the files, `robot.o`, `robot.exe`, `server3.o`, and `server3.exe`
 1. Copy the two makefiles: [AVC_robot](https://raw.githubusercontent.com/LiamFenneman/Project3/master/install_instructions/robot_makefile) [AVC_server](https://raw.githubusercontent.com/LiamFenneman/Project3/master/install_instructions/server_makefile).
 1. Put the `robot_makefile` inside `AVC_robot` folder and rename to *"makefile"*.
 Put the `server_makefile` inside `AVC_server` folder and rename to *"makefile"*.
+1. Make sure to properly link the directory of the "include" and the "lib" folder in the "SFML" folder
 1. Open `server3.cpp` and `robot.cpp` in Geany.
 1. Click the "Build" tab at the top OR the dropdown next to the "Build" button and select "Set Build Commands".
 1. Ensure the "Independant Commands" -> "Make" is set to `mingw32-make`.